TakenCdosG/hillcrestct/wp-content/plugins/leadin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add an email address under 'Leadin' in your settings panel

 Having trouble?
-Check out our <a href="http://support.leadin.com/" target="_blank">help documentation & support</a>
+Check out our <a href="https://leadin.hubspot.com/knowledge/" target="_blank">help documentation & support</a>

 == Frequently Asked Questions ==
-= <a href="http://support.leadin.com/hc/en-us/articles/204965719-Frequently-Asked-Questions" target="_blank">Full FAQ Here</a> =
+= <a href="https://leadin.hubspot.com/knowledge/frequently-asked-questions" target="_blank">Full FAQ Here</a> =

 == Screenshots ==

 1. See the visit history of each contact.
 2. Get an email notification for every new lead.
-3. Leadin stats show you where your leads are coming from.
+3. Leadin Dashboard shows you where your leads are coming from.
 4. All your contacts stored safely in one place.
 5. Collect more contacts with the pop-up subscribe widget.

 == Changelog ==

-- Current version: 4.4.0
+- Current version: 4.5.0
-- Current version release: 2015-12-14
+- Current version release: 2016-01-14

+= 4.5.0 (2015.12.14) =
+- Renamed "stats" to "dashboard" in the menu
+- Fixed a bug where deactivating the plugin in multisite mode would cause a PHP error
+- Removed old PHP that was used before Leadin was hosted in an iFrame, as it is now
+- Updated screenshots

-= 4.4.0 (2015.12.14)
+= 4.4.0 (2015.12.14) =
 - Remove migration code

 = 4.3.2 (2015.12.02) =